The State of AI Search — March 2026 →

 Definition

 AI Safety is the multidisciplinary field dedicated to ensuring artificial intelligence systems operate beneficially, reliably, and under human control.
-As AI systems become more capable and widely deployed, safety considerations have moved from theoretical concern to practical necessity—influencing how models are built, what content they cite, and how businesses can leverage AI responsibly.
+As AI capabilities advance and deployment scales—ChatGPT alone reaches 900 million weekly users—safety has moved from theoretical concern to practical necessity, directly influencing how models are built, what content they cite, and how businesses can leverage AI responsibly.

 Examples of AI Safety

-• Anthropic built Claude with Constitutional AI training, teaching the model to evaluate its own outputs against safety principles—resulting in an assistant that self-corrects potentially harmful responses while remaining helpful
+• Anthropic's Constitutional AI training teaching Claude to self-evaluate outputs against safety principles, producing a model that self-corrects potentially harmful responses

-• A health content publisher found their accurate, well-sourced articles increasingly cited by AI systems after models implemented stronger safety measures that prioritize credible medical sources over sensationalized health claims
+• A health content publisher seeing increased AI citations after safety-focused model updates prioritized credible medical sources over sensationalized health claims

-• AI red teams at major labs systematically test for safety vulnerabilities—attempting to elicit harmful outputs, testing for bias, and identifying failure modes—before model releases, reducing risks for downstream users
+• AI red teams at major labs systematically testing for safety vulnerabilities—bias, harmful outputs, prompt injection—before model releases

 Share this article